 South America’s oldest continuously occupied city — and one of its most significant archaeological sites — has plenty to offer visitors.
 The old city is packed with historic churches, monasteries, monuments and museums, while at night Cusco offers a fabulous dining scene and exciting nightlife.

 We enlisted local guide David Arce Nunez to show us around the former Incan capital.
 Here are David’s top tips for how to spend 24 hours in Cusco.

 First stop of the day — a visit to the lively Wanchaq Market for a taste of the amazing fresh produce available in Cusco.
 This is also a chance to learn more about the Peruvian superfoods craze sweeping the world — grains and legumes grown in the unique micro-climates of the highlands that are packed with antioxidants.

 We make our way to the centre of the old city — the Plaza de Armas — with its gorgeous colonnades.
 The plaza is also home to the imposing Cusco Cathedral, constructed by the Spanish on the site of an Inca palace around the mid 1500s.
 Entry costs 25 Soles — well worth the price for the collection of colonial art inside, including a replica of Da Vinci’s The Last Supper depicting Jesus and the apostles dining on guinea pig — Cusco’s traditional dish for special occasions.

-It’s time for a coffee and David recommends Café Ayllu in Marquez Street – a Cusco institution.
-If you’re taking a coffee break in the Plaza de Armas, head for the eclectic Cappuccino Café directly opposite the Cathedral.
+It’s time for a coffee and David recommends Café Ayllu in Marquez Street — a Cusco institution.
+If you’re taking a coffee break in the Plaza de Armas, head for the eclectic Cappuccino Café directly opposite the cathedral.
 The entrance is hard to find amongst the tour touts working this side of the square, but persevere.
 Go through the small door on the square and up the stairs to the left.
 Snaffle one of the balcony tables for great views.